 Respect For Religious Opinions and Practices

-Every Girl Scout shall respect the varying religious opinions and practices of its membership in planning and conducting activities.
+Every Girl Scout group shall respect the varying religious opinions and practices of its membership in planning and conducting activities.

 Troops Sponsored by Religious Groups